 By the time the game comes to an end you have more than seven items, or equipment, that you need to juggle through.
 You can hold down the d-pad and select the specific item you want, but the game still runs during this and many of the icons look similar to each other.
 This led to quite a few of my deaths as I struggled to select the needed equipment while being bombarded by enemies.

 As for performance, I played the game on an Xbox Series X and sadly it isn’t well optimized.
 I found numerous locations, especially in the later tapes, where my fps would stutter.
 This would happen more so when destroying flammable crates, but it was also present even when I didn’t have much going on.
-Hopefully the game gets patch or two to prevent this from happening in the future.
-As for other bugs, I had a few hiccups here and there but nothing game or immersion breaking.
+Hopefully, the game gets a patch or two to prevent this from happening in the future.
+As for other bugs, I had a few hiccups here and there but nothing game or immersion-breaking.

 A Doll’s House

 The audio design, particularly the voice acting, really elevates the entire game.
 Though yes, as you progress forward the horror elements start to wind down, that doesn’t mean they’re ever completely gone.
 The music and sound effects manage to jump between horror and heartfelt at a moments notice.
 There were times when I was running in a panic only to seamlessly transition into a somber moment as I read a note or a message on the wall.
 The sound design prevented these transitions from feeling jarring.